project-wazn/wazn-onion-explorer/README.md

 ##### Compile and run the explorer

-Once the WAZN compiles, the explorer can be downloaded and compiled as follows:
+Once the Wazn compiles, the explorer can be downloaded and compiled as follows:

 ```bash